 - introduce key Group personnel and external advisors;

-- enhance their knowledge of the Group’s culture and business; and
+- enhance their knowledge of the Group’s strategy, culture and business;

 - if applicable, prepare the Director for Committee memberships by additionally providing induction material relevant to the specific committee.

-During the year, formal appraisals of the Group Chief Executive and the Group Finance Director were undertaken by the Executive Chairman.
-The Executive Chairman and all Non-Executive Directors had an annual appraisal conducted by the Senior Independent Director.
+During the year, formal appraisals of the Group Chief Executive and the Group Finance Director were undertaken by the Non-Executive Chairman.
+The Non-Executive Chairman and all Non-Executive Directors had an annual appraisal conducted by the Senior Independent Director.

 KPI ASSESSMENT AND RISK MANAGEMENT

 The ultimate responsibility for the effective management of the risks faced by the Group in order to achieve its strategic and financial objectives lies with the Board.
 It is vital to the long-term sustainability of the Group that strong risk management mechanisms are in place.
-Details of the Group’s risk management processes, including the Board’s robust assessment of the Group’s emerging and principal risks, key controls and mitigating strategies can be found on pages 38 to 45.
+The Board carry out a robust assessment of the principal risks facing the Company, including those that would threaten its business mode, future performance, solvency or liquidity.
+Details of the Group’s risk management processes, including the Board’s robust assessment of the Group’s emerging and principal risks, key controls and mitigating strategies can be found on pages 66 to 77.

 STRATEGY, PURPOSE, VALUES AND CULTURE